skypoint2003/Wall-Clock/README.md

 **•Acknowledgments:-**

 I'd like to thank the online coding community for their support and inspiration.
 This project wouldn't have been possible without the knowledge and resources available from various online tutorials and forums.

+Thank you for visiting my GitHub repository.
+I hope you find this digital clock project useful and enjoy using it in your web applications.
+If you have any questions or feedback, please don't hesitate to reach out.